grafana/helm-charts/charts/grafana/README.md

 ### Image Renderer NetworkPolicy

-By default the image-renderer pods will have a network policy which only allows ingress traffic from the created grafana instance
+By default, the image-renderer pods will have a network policy which only allows ingress traffic from the created grafana instance

 ### High Availability for unified alerting